groupserver/gs.profile.image.base/README.txt

 Introduction
 ============

-This product supplies the core code for displaying profile images.
-It provides a `content provider`_, a view_, a class_, and a `missing image`_ resource.
+This product supplies the code for displaying scaled profile images.
+The core scaling is provided by ``gs.image``, while this product provides

+* A `content provider`_ to provide a high-level API,
+* A view_ to display the image at different sizes,
+* A class_ to map a user to an image, and
+* The `missing image`_ resource that is shown if the image cannot be found.

 Content Provider
 ================